What is your depression trying to tell you?

 - Dec 28, 2025

-In modern Western society, signs of unhappiness, low motivation, or emotional withdrawal are often viewed as defects or malfunctions.
-This is reinforced through constant social comparison and idealised images of productivity, happiness, and success that are pushed at us on a daily basis.
+In modern Western society, signs of unhappiness, low motivation, or emotional withdrawal are often seen as defects.
+This view is reinforced by constant social comparison and idealised images of productivity, happiness, and success that we encounter daily.

 If you’re experiencing depression, this cultural backdrop can leave you feeling judged, inadequate, or unwanted.
-I regularly see how much pressure my clients feel to “snap out of it,” “stay positive,” or “stop overthinking.”
-These messages, however well intentioned, often deepen shame and isolation rather than relieve suffering.
+Many clients express pressure to “snap out of it,” “stay positive,” or “stop overthinking.”
+While these messages may be well-intentioned, they often deepen feelings of shame and isolation rather than relieve suffering.

-In an age that favours quick solutions, depressive symptoms are frequently treated like any other problem to be fixed as rapidly as possible.
-Medication is often readily offered, and while it can be very helpful for some people in some conditions, it can be presented as a magical one-size-fits-all solution.
-This often default medical response risks distracting us from missing the deeper story depression may be pointing towards.
+In an age that favours quick solutions, depressive symptoms are frequently treated like any other problem to be fixed rapidly.
+Medication is often readily offered.
+While it can be helpful for some, it is sometimes presented as a magical one-size-fits-all solution.
+This default medical response risks distracting us from the deeper story that depression may be pointing towards.

 Psychological distress, including depression, is not a personal failure or flaw.
-It is often a form of communication about difficulties in how we are living, relating, or making sense of ourselves.
+It often serves as a form of communication about difficulties in how we are living, relating, or making sense of ourselves.

-Depression is complex and usually shaped by multiple factors, including biological, emotional, social, and relational influences.
+Depression is complex and shaped by multiple factors, including biological, emotional, social, and relational influences.
 No single explanation captures it fully.
-That said, in my clinical work, long-standing relational patterns often emerge as playing a significant role in how someone feels in the present.
+However, in my clinical work, long-standing relational patterns often emerge as significant in how someone feels in the present.

-Many people describe growing up needing to stay quiet to keep the peace, being discouraged from showing anger or sadness, feeling responsible for other people’s emotions, or learning that their own needs were a burden.
+Many people recall growing up needing to stay quiet to keep the peace.
+They were often discouraged from showing anger or sadness.
+They felt responsible for other people’s emotions or learned that their own needs were a burden.
 These patterns often develop in response to inconsistent, critical, or emotionally unavailable caregivers.

 As children, we adapt in whatever ways we can to stay connected to those we depend on.
-Over time, these early adaptations can solidify into adult patterns associated with depression, such as emotional shutdown, a diminished sense of self, anger turned inward, and chronic self-criticism.
+Over time, these early adaptations can solidify into adult patterns associated with depression.
+These include emotional shutdown, a diminished sense of self, anger turned inward, and chronic self-criticism.

-Seen from this perspective, these ways of coping make sense.
-Even though they may come at a high personal cost later in life, they are understandable survival responses to earlier experiences in which emotional expression, need, or protest did not feel safe.
-Depression is not evidence that something is wrong with you; it is often the residue of how you learned to survive.
+From this perspective, these coping mechanisms make sense.
+Even though they may come at a high personal cost later in life, they are understandable survival responses to earlier experiences where emotional expression, need, or protest did not feel safe.
+Depression is not evidence that something is wrong with you; it often reflects how you learned to survive.

 Depression as communication rather than failure

-When depression is explored therapeutically, it often reveals underlying themes such as shame (“There is something fundamentally wrong with me”), fear of disapproval (“I must not disappoint others”), a lack of self-compassion (“I don’t deserve care”), or self-silencing in order to preserve relationships (“My feelings must be hidden”).
+When depression is explored therapeutically, it often reveals underlying themes.
+These may include shame (“There is something fundamentally wrong with me”), fear of disapproval (“I must not disappoint others”), a lack of self-compassion (“I don’t deserve care”), or self-silencing to preserve relationships (“My feelings must be hidden”).

 While these themes are common, each person’s depression is shaped by their unique history.
 What your depression is trying to tell you will therefore be specific to you.